Skip to content

 The module is composed of four distinct layers that handle the pipeline from raw file access to server transmission.

-The Loader Layer (ROSLoader)
+The Loader (ROSLoader)

 The ROSLoader acts as the abstraction layer over the physical bag files.
 It utilizes the rosbags library to provide a unified interface for reading both ROS 1 and ROS 2 formats (.bag, .db3, .mcap).